eloquent/composer-npm-bridge/README.md

 dependencies for all Composer packages using the bridge.
 This includes the root package, as well as Composer dependencies.
 Similarly, `composer update` will [install] NPM dependencies for all Composer dependencies using the bridge.
-It will also [update] and [shrinkwrap] the NPM dependencies for the root project.
+It will also [update] the NPM dependencies for the root project.

 NPM dependencies will be installed exactly as if `npm install` were run from the root directory of the package.
 This applies even if the package is installed as